adlnet/xAPI-Spec/xAPI.md

 Extensions should logically relate to the part of the Statement where they are present.
 Extensions in Statement context should provide context to the core experience, while those in the result should provide elements related to some outcome.
-For activities, they should provide additional information that helps define an Activity within some custom application or community.
+For Activities, they should provide additional information that helps define an Activity within some custom application or community.

 __Note:__ A Statement should not be totally defined by its extensions, and be